pathologicalenvy/pathological-envy-framework/manuscripts/M1_envy_cycle/chapters/04-object-capture-and-regulatory-eligibility.md

 Objects do not generate this ambiguity.
 Rather, objects become relevant because ambiguity already exists.

-An external encounter only becomes regulatorily significant when it intersects with ambiguity that the system is unable—or unwilling—to resolve internally.
+An external encounter only becomes regulatorily significant when it intersects with ambiguity that the system is unable or unwilling to resolve internally.
 When internal regulation is sufficient, ambiguity remains self-contained and objects remain peripheral.
 When internal regulation is insufficient, the system becomes receptive to external routing.

 This distinction is critical: ambiguity is always present, but tolerance for ambiguity varies.
 What follows is not the elimination of ambiguity, but its redistribution.